Call to Action: Experience in Adopting the ENFit System to Guard Against Accidental Tubing Misconnections

 Supported by Avanos.

 Release Date: 02-24-2021

 Pharmacists and Pharmacy Technicians

 This CE activity is jointly provided by ProCE, LLC and the Institute for Safe Medication Practices (ISMP).
 ProCE is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-ACPE Universal Activity Number 0221-9999-21-016-L05-P/T has been assigned to this knowledge-based live CE activity (initial release date February 24, 2021).
-This CE activity is approved for 1.0 contact hour (0.1 CEU) in states that recognize ACPE providers.
+ACPE Universal Activity Number 0221-9999-21-016-H05-P/T has been assigned to this knowledge-based home-study CE activity.
+This activity is approved for 1.0 contact hour (0.1 CEU) in states that recognize ACPE providers.
 This CE activity is provided at no cost to participants.
-Successful completion of the online post-test and evaluation at www.ProCE.com no later than March 26, 2021 is required to receive CE credit.
-CE credit will be automatically uploaded to NABP/CPE Monitor upon completion of the post-test and evaluation.
+Statements of completion will be issued online at www.ProCE.com upon completion of the evaluation and post-test with a score of 70% or higher.
+Proof of completion will be posted in NABP CPE Monitor profiles.
 No partial credit will be given.
-Conflict of interest disclosures are required of all faculty and shall be provided to all webinar participants.

 This activity has been approved for up to 1.0 California State Nursing contact hours by the provider, Debora Simmons, who is approved by the California Board of Registered Nursing, Provider Number CEP 13677.
 Credit will only be issued to individuals that are individually registered and attend the entire program